 What is the TCU Course Design Institute?

-The TCU Course Design Institute is an extensive, intensive, multi-day workshop in which you will use the learner-centered process of Backwards Design, and the Scientific Teaching principles of Inclusiveness, Active Learning, and Assessment, to design or redesign a course that leads to improved student learning.
+The TCU Course Design Institute is an extensive, intensive, multi-day workshop in which you will use the learner-centered process of Backward Design, and the Scientific Teaching principles of Inclusiveness, Active Learning, and Assessment, to design or redesign a course that leads to improved student learning.

 - Utilized learner-centered design principles to build a course in which goals, assessments, and instruction are integrated and aligned.